Indiana Glass Company: Glassmaking ends

 Members of the American Flint Glass Workers' Union went on strike at the Indiana Glass plant in Dunkirk on October 8, 2001.
 At the time, the country was experiencing a small recession.
 Negotiations for a new labor agreement were still ongoing by mid-December, and several confrontations between workers and company guards happened during the strike.
 The strike lasted three months.
 Production was restarted, but did not last long.
 Lancaster Colony ceased production at the Dunkirk factory of Indiana Glass during November 2002.
 About 240 workers immediately lost their jobs.
 The reason for the shutdown was economic—business had been down over the last three years.
 Lancaster Colony owned another glass plant in Sapulpa, Oklahoma, which had become part of Indiana Glass.
 After the shutdown at the Dunkirk facility, production continued at the Sapulpa plant under the Indiana Glass name.

-In 2006, the activist hedge fund Barington Capital Group began an effort to force Lancaster Colony to eliminate its glassmaking business.
+In 2006, the activist hedge fund Barington Capital Group, L.P. began an effort to force Lancaster Colony to eliminate its glassmaking business.
 In November 2007, Lancaster Colony sold most of its glassmaking business, Indiana Glass Company and E. O. Brody Company, to Monomoy Capital Partners LP.
 The two new acquisitions were merged into Monomoy's Anchor Hocking Company.